The First Steps to Becoming a Second Shooter

 I won’t deny it, I loved (and still love) to shoot weddings by myself.
 I am the prototypical Solopreneur and wear that badge proudly.

 BUT, once I decided to try a wedding having a second shooter with me, a great weight was lifted.
 I no longer felt pressure to get every shot, running from place to place.
-I had someone there to cover some parts of the day and cover my back.
+I had someone there to cover important parts of the day and cover my back.

 That’s the biggest value of having a second shooter.

-Back in the old days, when I started, professional photographers were shooting film.
-My first job was loading film into medium format "backs" for a local pro.
-This was like loading bullets into a magazine I would hand him when he ran out.
+My first job was loading film into medium format “backs” for a local pro.
+This was like loading bullets into a magazine and would hand those to him when he ran out.

 He was a good photographer, and even though I didn’t get to shoot anything during the weddings, standing silently next to him and watching him work taught me a great deal.

-Since I was still shooting on my own time and letting everyone I bumped into know I was a photographer, word eventually got around to a young couple who wanted a photographer for their wedding but had no money.
+Since I was shooting on my own time and letting everyone I bumped into know I was a photographer, word eventually got around to a young couple who wanted a photographer for their wedding but had no money.

 They were in luck because I wanted to photograph a wedding, but I had no experience of actually shooting one.